Python: Algebraic Effects via async/await

 For example:

-2. The underlying ‘effect system’ invokes the relevant EffectHandler to obtain a value of type T.
+Effect[T]and then pauses execution. - The underlying 'effect system' invokes the relevant

 In code: